 2.2 Simulated PCR

 To test the newly developed primers for taxonomic specificity and coverage, we used the rps10 locus extracted in silico from the mitochondrial genomes of 121 oomycetes, 38 non-oomycete stramenopiles, 19 fungi from different families, and four Rickettsia species.
 Rickettsia species were included because segments of their genomes resemble mitochondrial genomes (Andersson et al., 1998).
+We tried to evenly sample the diversity of oomycetes, but we could not obtain rps10 reference sequences for some recently described (e.g., Nothophytophthora) and obscure genera.
 We evaluated the sensitivity and specificity of the primers using Geneious 8.1.9 with the following parameters: no mismatches allowed, SantaLucia (1998) formula and salt correction, 50 nM concentration of oligos, and 0.6 mM dNTPs.
 The taxa predicted to be amplified were visualized in a taxonomic context using the R packages taxa (Foster, Chamberlain, & Grünwald, 2018) and metacoder (Foster, Sharpton, & Grünwald, 2017).

 2.3 Isolate and environmental DNA collection

 To test for amplification of oomycetes and taxonomic resolution using the metabarcoding primers, a DNA mixture representing a mock community of 24 oomycete species was prepared (Table S1).
 The mock community was composed of a mixture of known oomycete species from different laboratories.
-The DNA was extracted from cultured strains or host tissue (for obligate pathogens) depending on species (Table S1).
-DNA from each of the 24 species was pooled, resulting in a per-species final concentration of ~2 ng/µL, with the exception of a lower concentration for Saprolegnia diclina (0.5 ng/µL) and Phytophthora pluvialis (1.0 ng/µL).
+The DNA was extracted from cultured strains or host tissue (for obligate pathogens) depending on species and quantified using a Qubit fluorometer (Life Technologies) (Table S1).
+DNA from each of the 24 species was pooled and diluted, resulting in a per-species final concentration of ~2 ng/µL, with the exception of a lower concentration for Saprolegnia diclina (0.5 ng/µL) and Phytophthora pluvialis (1.0 ng/µL).
 The concentration of DNA measured represented all the DNA in the sample; thus, DNA extracts from infected plant tissue (for obligate pathogens) included an unknown proportion of plant DNA and an unknown concentration of oomycete DNA.

 To test for non-target amplification, we extracted DNA from diverse environmental samples including soil, water, and plant tissue.
 Samples consisted of soils from Panama (Schappe et al., 2017) and soil, canopy drip water, and tree needles collected near old-growth Pseudotsuga menziesii in the Wind River Forest Dynamics Plot in Washington State, USA.
 DNA from soil was extracted following a previously reported protocol (Schappe et al., 2017).
 DNA from needles was extracted using the DNeasy Plant Mini Kit (Qiagen, Valencia, CA, USA), following the manufacturer’s instructions.
 Water samples were collected by filtering up to 1L of water dripping through tree canopies with 0.45 µm filters and extracting DNA from the filters using the DNeasy Plant Mini Kit.